 Your weekly service is for a standard 120 Litre bin, 80 litre bin or 240 litre bin along with a 240 litre recyclable bin, which is collected fortnightly.

 Waste collection bins remain the property of the Council and must not be removed from the property when you relocate.

-Vacant blocks of land are charged a New Works Waste Management charge in accordance with the Local Government Act where the waste service is/could be available.
+Vacant blocks of land are charged a Vacant Land Waste Service Availability Charge in accordance with the Local Government Act where the waste service is/could be available.

 The NSW State Government introduced a levy on waste collection a few years ago and this portion of your total waste management charge appears separately on your rate notice for easy identification.

 Pro rata adjustments due to changes in bin sizes will apply on a weekly basis from the date of change, following advice from the Waste Services Department.

 If you are unsatisfied with the size of your bin and would like it changed an administration fee will be charged, see our Bins page.